-Planetary science didn’t mature enough for geologists to swallow Barringer’s impact theory until the 50s and 60s.
+Planetary science didn’t mature enough for geologists to swallow Barringer’s impact theory until the ’50s and ’60s.
 A discovery of the minerals coesite and stishovite, which only occur when quartz-bearing rocks are severely shocked by an instantaneous overpressure, supported all of Barringer’s findings.
-Unfortunately, Barringer had left this mortal plain in 1929 and was never vindicated in life.
+Unfortunately, Barringer had left this mortal plane in 1929 and was never vindicated in life.
 Eugene M. Shoemaker, who discovered the minerals, was given credit as the man who uncovered the first unarguable proof of extraterrestrial impact.

-Those visiting the Meteor Crater should keep their eyes out for the plane wreckage said to still be visible after a ill-fated attempt to buzz the crater’s rim, ending in a fiery crash that seriously injured a pair of commercial pilots in 1964.
+Those visiting the Meteor Crater should keep their eyes out for the plane wreckage said to still be visible after an ill-fated attempt in 1964 to buzz the crater’s rim, ending in a fiery crash that seriously injured a pair of commercial pilots.
 Both men survived, and the wreckage of the Cessna 150 was left in the crater, perhaps as a cautionary visual aid to other daredevils that found the geological oddity hard to resist.